tamersp25/docs/src/docs/overview/aiWARE-in-depth/controller.md

 - Pulls work, syncs with core (Stateful)
 - Usage Reporting
 - Loading Engines
-- Initial layout of services across
+- Initial layout of services
-- Checking all resources and availability
+- Checks all resources and availability
-- Dumping DB backups to file system periodically
+- Dumps DB backups to file system periodically
 - Error notifications
-- Also remove stopped hosts from EC2/Azure after a period
+- Also removes stopped hosts from EC2/Azure after a period

 ### Controller

 The Controller&#39;s principal function is to assign tasks to engines and adapters in an optimal manner to meet SLAs and minimize costs.
 It is also responsible for communicating with external services via an HTTP API.

-To achieve this goal there are several core functions that a controller must manage:
+There are several core functions that a controller must manage:

-- Controlling the starting and stopping engines
+- Control the starting and stopping of engines
 - Provide data to Master Controller to properly scale engine hardware
 - Provide stats data to the DB and Forecaster, so it can properly forecast engine and hardware demand
-- Routing data from one task to the next
+- Route data from one task to the next
 - Control the assignment of engines to tasks
 - Manage failures and retries
 - Log data for analysis
-- Billing metrics
+- Expose billing metrics
 - HTTP API
   - Admin
   - Edge API

 ### Controller Process Flow

-Startup Flow
+**Startup Flow**

 Step 1:  When a controller launches it connects directly to the database via the PG GO library Lib/PG and establishes a connection pool to read and write from DB.
 It stores this connection info in the database in DB Table config and logs it as well.

 Step 2:  The controller creates an HTTP Server endpoint for engines and adapters to communicate with it.
 The HTTP library used is FastHTTP.

 Step 3:  Startup engine servers (created at edge launch) are running a local aiWARE Agent.
 This aiWARE Agent is written in Go and connects to a controller via HTTP connection and registers the server with controller and provides a status update on the engines running on this server (zero for now) and the resource capacity and current usage of them (memory, CPU, Disk).
-This information is logged in DB Table: host\_status.
+This information is logged in DB Table `host_status`.

 Step 4: Controller is in startup mode still.
 It checks the DB to see what engines it can run on this Edge and what the base configuration of engines should be.
 It will know how many total startup edge servers will be available.
 As each Engine Agent connects, Controller tells the agent via http to launch certain engines.

 Step 5:  Engine Agent launches engines.

 Step 6:  As each Engine comes online, it makes http requests to Controller via a long lived http connection, waiting work.
-It registers itself with controller, which in turn stores this information in the DB Table: [TABLE NAME]
+It registers itself with controller, which in turn stores this information in a DB Table.

 Step 7: Once all the startup servers are launched, registered and startup engines are running, controller changes a field in the DB, telling the Edge cluster that it is ready to process jobs.

 Step 8: Controller queries DB to get the highest priority task.
-It pings the appropriate engine via http and asks if its ready for work.
-If it receives a positive response, it assigns the work to the engine via an http response and logs this in the DB in Table: [TABLE NAME].
-If it receives a negative response, controller moves on to the next available engine and takes the appropriate action depending on the type of negative response, for example:  no response, error, system busy, etc….
+It pings the appropriate engine via HTTP and asks if its ready for work.
+If it receives a positive response, it assigns the work to the engine via an HTTP response and logs this in the DB in a Table.
+If it receives a negative response, controller moves on to the next available engine and takes the appropriate action depending on the type of negative response, for example:  no response, error, system busy, etc.

 Step 9:  Controller repeats Step 8, until all tasks are assigned to engines.

-Step 10:  Every 5 seconds, engines report back status and progress on processing to controller via an http post.
-This data is logged in DB Tables: [TABLE NAME].
+Step 10:  Every 5 seconds, engines report back status and progress on processing to Controller via HTTP POST.
+This data is logged in DB Tables.

-Step 11:  When an engine completes its task, it reports back to controller the units of work completed, errors, retries, etc…  controller stores this information in the DB.
+Step 11:  When an engine completes its task, it reports back to controller the units of work completed, errors, retries, etc.,\;  controller stores this information in the DB.
 Engines then make a request for more work and are either given work or are left idle.
 Go to Step 8 for work assigned.

 ### Routing

-A route is a directed acylcic graph (DAG) that defines the path that data will flow from ingestion to final engine execution for every Job.
+A route is a directed acylcic graph (DAG) that defines the path that data will follow from ingestion to final engine execution for every Job.
 Each node on the graph is a task and represents an engine or adapter on edge.
 Each vertex represents a route where the output of one engine become the input of another.
 For the most part, each Job is associated with a static DAG, defined apriori to execution on Edge; however, the architecture and Edge API&#39;s support dynamic DAGs (modified during runtime, while the data is being routed through the DAG).

 #### Routing Tables

-Each route is defined by a json payload for serialization and communication between services.
+Each route is defined by a JSON payload for serialization and communication between services.

-In the Edge DB, in addition to storing the json, there is a set of routing tables, that break the routes down into more granular parts for tracking and process management.
+In the Edge DB, in addition to storing the JSON, there is a set of routing tables that break the routes down into more granular parts for tracking and process management.
 From an implementation perspective, each vertex in the DAG is represented by two file system folders, an output folder from the prior engine and an input folder for the next engine on the DAG.

 ## Engine Process Flow

 ### Startup

-Step 1:  An engine is started by a message sent from Controller to the Engine Agent running on the server that in turn launches an Engine with a docker run command.
-This process is covered here:  \&lt;link\&gt;
+Step 1:  An engine is started by a message sent from Controller to the Engine Agent running on the server that in turn launches an Engine with a Docker run command.

 ### Processing Tasks

-Step 1:  An  An engine is started by a message sent from Controller to the Engine Agent running on the server that in turn launches an Engine with a docker run command.
+Step 1:  An engine is started by a message sent from Controller to the Engine Agent running on the server that in turn launches an Engine with a Docker run command.

 Step 2:  Controller responds by assigning it a TaskId and the number of units to process.
 A unit is a file in the task input folder.
 For example, there may be 10000 files (units) in the input task folder, but controller only wants the engine to process 100 of them before checking back in for more work.
 This is important, because it allows Controller to re-allocate the engine to work on other higher priority tasks, without blocking on this task until all 10000 files are done.

-Step 3:  The Engine reads the directory of files left to be processes in the TaskId Input Folder.
-Randomizes the list.
+Step 3:  The Engine reads the directory of files left to be processed in the TaskId Input Folder.
+It randomizes the list.
 It selects a number of units of work from the randomized list (configurable).
 It then tries to process each file.

-Step 4:  If it is successful opening a file to work, it marks it as being processes.
+Step 4:  If it is successful opening a file to work, it marks it as being processed.

 Step 5:  When it has finished the work on the file, it marks the file as being completed and writes the engine output to the output folder.